LambdaSharp/LambdaRobots/ReadMe.md

 lash deploy LambdaRobots.TargetRobot:1.0@lambdasharp
 ```

 Now update the behavior of `BringYourOwnRobot` to shoot down the target robots.
-For example, you can use luck, like `YosemiteSamRobot` or targeting like `HotShotRobot`.
+For example, you can use luck, like `YosemiteSamRobot`, which shoots in random directions, or targeting like `HotShotRobot`.
 The latter uses the `ScanAsync()` method to find enemies and aim missiles at them.
+Remember that other robots may be out of radar range, requiring your robot to move periodically.
+Also, your robot can be damaged by its own missiles.
+Check `Game.FarHitRange` to make sure your target it beyond the damage range.
+If you don't mind a bit of self-inflicted pain, you can also use on `Game.NearHitRange` or even `Game.DirectHitRange` instead.

 ## Level 3: Create an Evasion Strategy